 My ex has told me something similar: “Nobody’s perfect.
 What do you expect?”

-If anybody ever responds to your concerns about them by saying that they never claimed to be perfect or that nobody’s perfect, be very, very skeptical.
+If anybody ever responds to your concerns about them by saying they never claimed to be perfect or that nobody’s perfect, be very, very skeptical.

 If “I’m not perfect” were a real defense against criticism, nobody would ever be justified in criticizing anyone’s behavior.
 But obviously, things don’t work that way.
 If they did, people could just avert jail time by pleading imperfection.

 The “nobody’s perfect” defense isn’t just irrational, though; it’s also malicious.
-Its goal is to imply that by criticizing someone, you’re being so demanding and unreasonable that you expect perfection, and that if you truly understood that humans are flawed, you would’ve kept your mouth shut.
+Its goal is to imply that by criticizing someone, you’re being so demanding and unreasonable that you expect perfection, and that if you truly understood how humans are flawed, you would’ve kept your mouth shut.

-Similarly, he said in the second presidential debate that we need to forget about the tape so that “we can get onto much more important things and much bigger things,” like defeating ISIS.
+Similarly, he said in the second presidential debate of 2016 that we need to forget about the tape so that “we can get onto much more important things and much bigger things,” like defeating ISIS.